-The closest airport is Guatemala City make sure you book your flights through Skyscanner for the best deals!
+The closest airport is Guatemala City.
 There are a few ways to get to San Pedro.
 On my way in I decided to splash out and asked for someone to pick me up from the airport.
 I didn’t arrive in Guate (Guatemala City) until 4 pm and I really didn’t want to stay there.
 There is only one direct bus a day and that’s in the morning.
-It cost me $110, but it gave me peace of mind.
+It cost me $110 USD, but it gave me peace of mind.
 It also meant that I would have to NOT be a princess the rest of my trip and take the public buses!

-First things first you do not want to be travelling at night on a bus.
-If you arrive in the afternoon or evening stay in Guatemala City and get a bus in the morning.
+First things first you do not want to be traveling at night on a bus.
+If you arrive in the afternoon or evening stay in Guatemala City (or Antigua) and get a bus in the morning.
 Or get a shuttle to Antigua and then you can get transport from there the next morning.
-A shuttle to Antigua can be arranged at the airport when you arrive for about $10.
+A shuttle to Antigua can be arranged before you arrive through GuateGo.

 Either book a transfer direct to San Pedro or jump on the shuttle to Antigua and then take a bus from there to Panajachel (Pana).
 When you arrive in Pana walk or take a Tuk-tuk to the doc and get the water taxi over to San Pedro.

 There are two cash machines.
-One by Pana dock, as you walk down towards the dock it on your right-hand side under the french/ Italian wine bar.
+One by Pana dock, as you walk down towards the dock it on your right-hand side uFrenchhe French/ Italian wine bar.
 Look for a white door with a yellow sign above it.
 The other cash machine is up at the top of the hill on the main road just past the market.
 This is next door to the main bank.
 Once again look for a white door.

 The best time to do is in the morning once they have filled the machines, don’t bother going at weekends, go Friday if you can.
 Of better still get cash out before you arrive that was you won’t have the stress of not being able to get any out.
 While I was there one girl tried every day for 3 days to get money out to pay for Spanish school and they wouldn’t let her take it out as she needed 2000Q.
 If you know you will need large amounts to pay for school bring it with you.